 2019 - 2019

 Dr. Susan Fritz served as interim president of the University of Nebraska from August 16 to December 31, 2019.
-She was the first woman to lead the NU system since its creation in 1968.
 Fritz currently serves as NU’s executive vice president and provost, a position she has held since 2012.
-Her past positions include associate vice chancellor for the Institute of Agriculture and Natural Resources (IANR), associate dean of the College of Agricultural Sciences and Natural Resources, and department head of the Agricultural Leadership, Education & Communication (ALEC) program.
+Her past positions include associate vice chancellor for the Institute of Agriculture and Natural Resources, and associate dean of the UNL College of Agricultural Sciences and Natural Resources.
 Fritz is a three-time alum and a 30-year veteran of NU.
-As interim president, she maintained the university’s strong momentum before transferring leadership to Walter "Ted" Carter, Jr., NU's eighth president, on January 1, 2020.
+During her tenure, she launched a statewide "Commit to Complete" campaign and established the Nebraska Statewide Workforce & Educational Reporting System (NSWERS) in collaboration with Nebraska public higher education partners and the Nebraska Departments of Education and Labor.
+She transferred leadership to Walter "Ted" Carter on January 1, 2020.

 2015 - 2019